sjs2a2000/bank/README.md

 4:BALANCE
 ```
 ### Customer Actions
-1. deposit - adds money to a selected account
+1. DEPOSIT - adds money to a selected account
-2. withdrawl - remvoews money from a selected account
+2. WITHDRAWL - remvoews money from a selected account
-3. open - opens new account
+3. OPEN - opens new account
-4. transfer - move money from one user account to another
+4. TRANSFER - move money from one user account to another

 # Additional Details
 - all defualt pins are "1234"